7 Must Knows Before Getting One

 To qualify you need to reside in: Germany, Austria, France, Italy, Spain, Portugal, Ireland, Greece, the Netherlands, Belgium, Luxembourg, Finland, Latvia, Estonia, Lithuania, Slovakia, Slovenia

-If you still want a similar service for business and you are a resident of the UK (or anywhere else), Wise Borderless is an excellent alternative to N26.
+If you still want a similar service for business and you are a resident of the UK (or anywhere else), Wise Multi Currency Account (review) is an excellent alternative to N26.

 2.1 When it Works

 N26 works really well for international travellers.

 But first, let’s look at the problem N26 is solving.

 Until recently traditional domestic banks were your only option when it came to getting cash out overseas (ATMs), paying for things in different currencies, and especially getting paid in different currencies.